plus3it/cfn-collibra/TestStuff/Jenkins/README.md

 * `GitProjUrl`: The git-over-ssh URL to the git repository containing the CFn templates
 * `GitProjBranch`: The branch or commit-tag/alias within the target repository that contains the desired version of the CFn templates.

-Note that, due to a AWS-imposed character length-limit on CFN templates, for the pipelines that deploy EC2 elements &ndash; the pipeline-definitions that contain `EC2nodes` in their filenames &ndash; it will be necessary to store copies of those files in S3.
-Those S3 URLs will be referenced via the `TemplateUrl` parameter in those pipeline-definitions.
+Note that, due to a AWS-imposed character length-limit on CFN templates, for the pipelines that deploy EC2 elements &ndash; the pipeline-definitions that contain `EC2nodes` in their filenames &ndash; it will be necessary to store copies of their CFn template-files in S3.
+The templates' S3 URLs will be referenced via the `TemplateUrl` parameter in EC2-deploying pipeline-definitions.

 Further, it will be necessary to S3-host a file containing the Collibra OS administrators' public keys.
 That file will be referenced via the `AdminPubkeyURL` parameter and will provide the Collibra OS administrators key-based SSH access to the deployed-EC2's default-user account.